N4EAC/Simple_RSS/README.md

 ## Compliance and privacy

 Simple RSS identifies itself honestly as an RSS/Atom reader.
 It does not automatically send an email address or a fictitious `From` header.
 A contact address is sent only after the user explicitly enters one in Setup.
-This may be required by providers such as gornment or state sites.
-Keeping it compliant and legal.
+This may be required by providers such as local government etcetera, keeping it compliant and legal.

 Conditional requests reduce unnecessary downloads.
 When a server returns `304 Not Modified`, the existing feed remains displayed.
 When a server supplies a numeric `Retry-After` value with HTTP 429 or 503, Simple RSS delays the next request accordingly.

-The footer displays `Simple RSS - Legal & Compliant version 1.4.2`.

 ## Feed navigation

 The five feed entries remain inside a clipped viewport.
 Use the mouse wheel, touchpad, Page Up/Page Down, Home, or End to scroll long entries.
-No scrollbar is displayed.
-The footer remains visible at all times.
+No scrollbar is displayed (that is intentional).